Turbul3nce/CTF_Challenges/README.md

 ## Acknowledgments

-A special thanks to the people on HackTheBox forums for providing hints on various challeneges.
-Also, ChaGPT for writing any JavaScript.
+A special thanks to the people on HackTheBox forums, my team members, and ChaGPT.